 Research Leave A faculty member who receives a grant or award may be eligible to apply for a period of research leave.
 Information on the grant award should be provided to the department chair and school dean to accompany the leave request.
 It is a good idea to seek approval for a period of research leave in advance at the time you are preparing a grant application.
 Main Campus faculty should contact the Provost’s office or the Office of Sponsored Programs for more information.
 Medical School faculty may contact the Office of Sponsored Research for additional information.

 New Parent Leave A tenure-line Main Campus faculty member who will be the primary caregiver of a child (who is in the first year of life or newly homed child of five or younger) is eligible for one semester of paid leave.
 Certain eligibility rules apply.
 For detailed information on New Parent Primary Caregiver Leave, please review the policy statement.

-Medical Leave (Salary Continuance) Full-time Faculty and AAPs who will be medically disabled for two weeks or more are eligible for Salary Continuance, a form of Medical Leave funded by the University that provides for full salary and benefits continuation for up to three months, with medical documentation.
-If a faculty member or AAP remains medically disabled beyond that point, he or she may apply for Long Term Disability through the Office of Faculty and Staff Benefits.
+Medical Leave (Salary Continuance) Full-time Faculty who will be medically disabled for two weeks or more are eligible for Salary Continuance (new window), disability leave funded by the University that provides for continuation of salary and benefits for up to 90 days as medically necessary.
+If a faculty member remains medically disabled beyond that point, he or she may apply for Long Term Disability through the Office of Faculty and Staff Benefits.